Jay-CodeHub/IntrusiShield/README.md

 ## 📊 Results & Accuracy

-- CNN model trained on car hacking dataset achieved **high training accuracy (98%) and prediction accuray (86%)** in classifying between benign and malicious signals.
+- CNN model trained on car hacking dataset achieved **high training accuracy (98%) and prediction accuracy (86%)** in classifying between benign and malicious signals.
 - Combined model with rule-checking reduces false negatives.
 - Detailed evaluation and confusion matrix provided in the paper.